-If you’re going to be installing an air conditioning unit in a listed property or apartment, you will most likely need planning permission.
+If you’re installing an air conditioning unit in a listed property or apartment, you will most likely need planning permission.
+We are constantly asked, Do you need planning permission for air conditioning?

-At Cool You we’re experts when it comes to all things air conditioning, and in this article, we’re going to share everything you need to know about planning permission for air conditioning and installing your next system.
+At Cool You, we’re experts in all things air conditioning.
+In this article, we’re going to share everything you need to know about planning permission for air conditioning and installing your next system.

-The various benefits of being able to control the climate in homes, offices and shops mean that more and more people are having air conditioning solutions installed every day.
+The various benefits of being able to control the climate in homes, offices and shops are significant.
+This means that more and more people have air conditioning solutions installed daily.

-Conventional air conditioning solutions – which are the systems that will typically have a condenser box on the outside or penetrations to the exterior – will require planning permission before being installed in a property.
+Conventional air conditioning solutions.
+These systems will have a condenser box on the outside or penetrations to the exterior.
+Planning permission will be required before installing an external condenser on a property.

-Whether you live in a new build or a listed property, conventional air conditioning will require permission from your landlord or even the council.
+Whether you live in a new building or a listed property, conventional air conditioning requires permission from your landlord or the council.

 Seeking planning permission for air conditioning